-Roy Hodgson said it was the "right time" to retire after announcing that he would resign as Crystal Palace manager at the end of the season.
+Roy Hodgson said it was "the right time" to retire after announcing he would step down as Crystal Palace manager at the end of the season.

-Senior coaching career in Sweden He will take charge of the last Selhurst Park match that started in 1976 and before facing Arsenal on Wednesday, 2012 and 2016.
-Liverpool, one of their former clubs, in the final game on Sunday.
+Senior coaching career in Sweden He will take charge of the last game of Selhurst Park starting in 1976 and before facing Arsenal in 2012 and 2016, Wednesday.
+One of their old clubs, Liverpool, is in the final match on Sunday.

-Frank Lampard is 73 years old who has been in charge of the Palace since September 2017 and managed Blackburn, Fulham and West Bromwich in the Premier League before being appointed by England.
+He is Frank Lampard's 73-year-old who has been in charge of the House since September 2017 and has managed Blackburn, Fulham and West Bromwich in the Premier League before being appointed by England.

-The announcement puts an end to any uncertainty about Hodgson's future and means that fans returning to Selhurst Park will have an opportunity to pay tribute to the former Premier League.
+The announcement puts an end to any uncertainty about Hodgson's future and means that fans returning to Selhurst Park will have an opportunity to pay homage to the Premier League's former glory.

-“After coaching for over 45 years, I decided it was right time to move away from the rigors of top Premier League football, so our last two games will be my last games as manager of Crystal Palace,” Hodgson said.
-“Football has been a particularly rewarding period of my life and career as I have been able to spend these last four seasons with Palace.
-Now, at the end of another successful season in which we have secured our Premier League status, I feel the moment is right for me to give up my responsibilities to become a full-time manager.
+“After coaching for more than 45 years, I have decided that the time is right for me to step away from the rigors of senior Premier League football, so our last two games will be my last as a manager of Crystal Palace,” said Hodgson.
+“This has been a particularly rewarding period of my football life and career as I have been able to spend the last four seasons with Palace.
+Now, at the end of another successful season in which we have secured our Premier League status, I feel that the moment is right for me to relinquish my responsibilities as a full-time manager.

-"I've had a lot of support from my husband and family throughout my career and I've been thinking about this decision for a while now, and I believe it's time to think about them and see what the future will bring for me."
+"I've had a lot of support from my wife and family throughout my career and I've been thinking about this decision for a while and I believe now is the time to think about them and see what the future holds for me."

-House president Steve Parish appears to have voiced potential candidates in recent weeks and was interested in returning to management after Lampard was sacked by Chelsea in January.
-Burnley's Sean Dyche also has fans in the Palace meeting room and may turn out to be the most like Hodgson candidate, but at £10m.
+House president Steve Parish has voiced potential candidates in the past few weeks and appears to be interested in returning to management after Lampard was sacked by Chelsea in January.
+Burnley's Sean Dyche also has fans in the Palace boardroom and could emerge as the candidate most similar to Hodgson, but at £10m.

-Despite his interest in Swansea's Steve Cooper and Barnsley's Valérien Ismaël, it seems highly unlikely that the Palace would risk an untested manager appointment in the Premier League - its sides opposed the first leg of the Championship playoffs on Monday.
+Despite the interest in Swansea's Steve Cooper and Barnsley's Valérien Ismaël, it seems unlikely that Palace will risk appointing an untried manager in the Premier League - their sides went up against the first leg of the Championship play-offs on Monday.

-Palace 14 Hodgson's victory in four seasons and his victory over Arsenal meant they could record their highest overall Premier League scores by beating Liverpool.
-Parish has been paying homage to Hodgson's influence on his childhood club since he replaced Frank De Boer with six of the team after losing his first four games.
+Palace 14 Hodgson's four seasons and victory over Arsenal meant they could record the highest Premier League points overall, beating Liverpool.
+Parish has paid homage to his influence on the childhood club since Hodgson replaced Frank De Boer with the team's six after losing their first four games.

-“His track record with us cannot be overstated – he is the only Palace manager to secure four years in the Premier League and has helped us stabilize in the most turbulent times,” Parish said.
-“We will be forever grateful for his tremendous contribution and I am very happy that after the Arsenal match we will have the opportunity to show our gratitude at Selhurst Park with the 6 500 fans.
+“His track record with us cannot be overstated – he is the only Palace manager to secure four years in the Premier League and has helped us provide stability during the most turbulent times,” Parish said.
+“We will be forever grateful for his tremendous contribution and I am delighted to have the opportunity to show our gratitude at Selhurst Park after the Arsenal game with 6 500 fans.